- Course Schedule

-Through the WCC Continuing Education Allied Health Division, you can complete training towards a variety of entry level health care occupations including Nurse Aide I, Nurse Aide II, Medical Coding/Insurance, Medication Aide Training, Substance Abuse training, and Health Unit Coordinator.
+Through the WCC Continuing Education Allied Health Division, you can complete training towards a variety of entry level health care occupations including Nurse Aide I, Nurse Aide II, Nurse Aide Refresher, Medical Coding/Insurance, Medication Aide Training, EKG/ECG Monitor Technician, Health Unit Coordinator and Phlebotomy.

 Activity Directors work in Adult Care settings and apply therapeutic activity treatment modalities to produce desired outcomes for residents, facilitate group work, oversee principles and procedures for activity management, construct and implement service modes which meet the needs, abilities and personal goals of diversified clients.
 Individuals desiring to become an Activity Direct in a healthcare related seeking must complete a minimum of 60 hours basic course in an approved Activity Director course.
 A high school diploma or High School equivalency diploma is required to take the course.